1996 Spanish government formation: Nomination and negotiations

-The "Majestic Pact"
+Majestic Pact

 The Majestic Hotel in the Passeig de Gràcia, Barcelona, where the final agreement between the PP and CiU was sealed (pictured in 1997).

 A seven-hour meeting between the PP and CiU delegations on 24 April managed to solve the conflicting points and advance the negotiations, but the tight schedule meant that an investiture by 29–30 April was unfeasible.
 By the next day, an overall understanding was said to have been reached, with both parties starting to put the final political agreement into writing.
-The final document included all key demands of CiU, namely: transfer of 30% of the personal income tax base with regards to financing, participation of the automous communities in a territorial tax agency shared with the State to manage personal income tax and wealth tax, transfer of traffic powers to the Government of Catalonia and of port management powers to the autonomous communities and abolition of compulsory military service, as well a political agreement for the PP to support the language normalization policy affecting the Catalan.
+The final document included all key demands of CiU, namely: transfer of 30% of the personal income tax base with regards to financing, participation of the automous communities in a territorial tax agency shared with the State to manage personal income tax and wealth tax, transfer of traffic powers to the Government of Catalonia and of port management powers to the autonomous communities and abolition of compulsory military service, as well a political agreement for the PP to support the language normalization policy affecting the Catalan language.

 The PP–CiU agreement would be sealed with a summit dinner between the leaders of both parties in the Majestic Hotel of Barcelona; as a result, the name of "Majestic Pact" (Pacto del Majestic) would be coined to refer to this alliance.
 It would comprise not just an investiture agreement, but a confidence and supply accord for the entire legislature; CiU members revealed that the PSOE's rejection to allow Aznar's investiture through an abstention, which was their initial proposal, forced Pujol's party into entering negotiations for a stable alliance with the PP in order to prevent a repeat election from taking place.

 While the agreements with CiU and CC virtually ensured Aznar's investiture in the first ballot with 176 votes, the PP wanted to reach a deal with the PNV—with whom negotiations had been developed in parallel with those of CiU—in order to rely on a broad majority to govern.
 By 29 April, negotiations on the Basque Economic Agreement, continuing professional training, the return of PNV's historical heritage and a PP's commitment to negotiate the full development of the Basque Statute of Autonomy during the legislature ended with a deal being closed between both parties, which also included some of the demands agreed between PP and CiU such as abolition of civil governors and decentralization of active employment policies and ports.
-PNV president Xabier Arzalluz praised Aznar for reaching a pact that the PSOE "was not able" to make in the previous legislative term, even commenting that he had "achieved more in 14 days with Aznar than in 13 years with Felipe González".
+PNV president Xabier Arzalluz praised Aznar for reaching a pact that the PSOE was not able to make in the previous legislative term, even commenting that he had "achieved more in 14 days with Aznar than in 13 years with Felipe González".